hobornemann/Dashboard/README.md

 > The application has not been checked or tested from a security perspective at all.

 c) Accessibility:
-> The application has only been subject to minimal accessibility tests, e.g. checking what happens to the page when the user increases the font-size.
+> The application has only been subject to minimal accessibility tests.
 > No alt-texts have been added to the images retrieved from the external data providers

 d) Long names: